 Confusing learning outcomes with tasks : Rubrics should not be assignment directions.
 Instead of being task-focused, they should focus on the proficiencies that we should expect to see students display after having finished the task.
 This way we can also help students focus on the learning outcomes, rather than only completion and grading.

 Confusing rubrics with requirements of quantities : Instructors must be careful to avoid the rubric becoming a sort of checklist.
 In practice, it highlights that students should display the ability to conduct thorough research, considering multiple criteria when selecting information sources, instead of requiring students to use five sources to score high.

 Confusing rubrics with evaluative rating scales : Rubrics help structure observation and provide students with a description of where they currently stand.
 The rating scales should therefore be descriptive instead of numerical so that it facilitates the bridge between what students display and the judgement of that, but also helps students easily envision the next steps in their learning process, rather than focusing on their numerical grade score.

-Criteria and performance level descriptions
+Components of good criteria and performance level descriptions

 It is important that your criteria meet these requirements :